BorgNumberOne/Weishaupt_CanApiJson/README.md

 6 request-response pairs (“DDC”/“SYS” message block/pair) for each individual activated Modbus TCP register were dumped/sniffed.

 For example (see mapping table below):
-Modbus register: 1030 (Weishaupt CanApiJson block/register/address: 25_3302) will by polled every 30 seconds by the Weishaupt Gateway WEM-Modbus.
+Modbus register: 1030 (Weishaupt CanApiJson block/register/address: 25_3302) will be polled every 30 seconds by the Weishaupt Gateway WEM-Modbus.
 Modbus register: 114 (Weishaupt CanApiJson block/register/address: 27_f902) will be polled every 10 seconds by the Weishaupt Gateway WEM-Modbus.

-Then I did use a script to keep just the important things inside the .pcapng network package dump files and to make some reformatting changes for clarity.
+Then I did use a script to keep just the important things inside the .pcapng network packet dump files and to make some reformatting changes for clarity.
 So you can see below that each object/register on the Weishaupt CanApiJson side has a suitable register on the Modbus TCP side.

 Then you can check the meaning of each Modbus register here: